 Most mornings start around 9am or 10am and you will likely be done around 3pm.
-Make sure to check Epic prior to attending clinic to confirm what time you will need to be there as it varies greatly each day depending on the provider.
+WHOO!
+Make sure to check Epic prior to attending clinic to confirm what time you will need to be there as it varies greatly each day and depending on the provider.
 You will spend at least one day with each of the following providers: Dr. Croxton, Dr. Narawong, or Dr. Tripathy.
 You will get to see quite a few patients independently, so be sure that you are comfortable with taking a good pediatric history and performing a neurological exam.
+You may also round in the hospital with the attending that is on call that week.